canonical/kafka-operator/docs/how-to/cluster/replication.md

 To set up cluster replication we need:

 - Two Charmed Apache Kafka clusters:
-  - An "active" source cluster to replicate from.
+  - A source cluster to replicate from.
-  - A "passive" target cluster to replicate to.
+  - A target cluster to replicate to.
 - A Charmed Kafka Connect cluster to run the MirrorMaker connectors.

 ```{note}